 In exceptional cases we will also accept those without a degree but with significant work experience.
 Provided you have more than three years relevant experience, two professional references are acceptable.

 This course is aimed at those currently working in the sector, but also at people exploring a career shift into the international development sector and consultants looking to develop their expertise in the NGO sector.

 English language requirements

 The course fees for all five courses in the Charities Programme are payable at the start of the academic year.
-The fee for the Postgraduate Diploma is £6,000 (£6,120 2018/19).
+The fee for the Postgraduate Diploma is £6,600 for 2021/22 entry.
 A deposit of £400 is payable on acceptance of a place.
 For self-paying students, the balance is payable in two instalments, the first during the registration process in September and the second at the end of January.
-For those converting the Diploma to MSc a further £3,500 (£3,570 2018/19) is payable in one instalment at the beginning of the second year.
+For those converting the Diploma to MSc a further £3,750 for 2021/22 entry is payable in one instalment at the beginning of the second year.

-Students who are sponsored by their employer will need to complete a sponsorship form as part of the application process.
-An invoice for the full fees will be sent to the employer in October.
+Students on the course who are sponsored by their employer will need to complete a sponsorship form as part of the application process.
+This can be completed for the Postgraduate Diploma or the MSc.
+An invoice for the full fees for the academic year will be sent to the employer in October for the Postgraduate Diploma.
 If the employer is a charity, they can request payment in two instalments by contacting the person named on the invoice.
 This arrangement allows the charity to spread the fees across two financial years.

 Experience of past students is that by completing the course increases their employability in the sector, and gives them greater flexibility as to career options.
 Past students have come from NGOs of all sizes, as well as foundations, business and the public sector.
 Their feedback has been very positive: